The best Black Friday tech deals to get right now | CNN Underscored

 Tired of waiting forever for your phone to charge?
 The Nano Pro is our favorite budget USB-C charger and will juice up your smartphone in a snap — all for a lowest-ever $13.

-The Logitech Combo Touch is one of our favorite iPad keyboards, and turns your iPad into a pretty capable laptop.
-This version (made for the 7th-, 8th- and 9th-gen models) is nearly at its lowest price so far.
+The Logitech Combo Touch is one of our favorite iPad keyboards and turns your iPad into a pretty capable laptop.
+This version (made for the seventh-, eighth- and ninth-gen models) is nearly at its lowest price so far.

 Black Friday smart home deals